jonatttan/LearningFlutter/README.md

 ### Functions:
-Remember, with arguments or not, if return values, they are procedures.
+Remember, with arguments or not, if procedure return values, they are function.

 ~~~Dart
 int value = 8;